So Hee-jung

-So Hee-jung (born on 28 May 1973) is a South Korean actress.
+So Hee-jung (born May 28, 1973) is a South Korean actress.
 She made her acting debut in 1994 in theater, since then, she has appeared in number of plays, films and television series.
 She got recognition for her supporting roles in The K2 (2016), Bossam: Steal the Fate (2021), Twenty-Five Twenty-One and Shooting Stars (2022).
 She has acted in films such as: Sunny (2011) and Intruder (2020) among others.

 Education

 So Hee-jung completed the Department of Theater at Dongguk University Graduate School and Graduated from University of Suwon, Department of Theater and Film.

 Career

 So Hee-jung started her career in theatres and made her debut in television in 2006 and in films in 2011.
 She appeared in film Sunny (2011), and TV series Angry Mom (2015), My Father Is Strange (2017), Psychopath Diary (2019), No Matter What, and Kairos (2020).

 In 2022, she was cast in romantic TV series Twenty-Five Twenty-One as mother of lead character.
 The series was one of the highest-rated Korean dramas in cable television history.
-In the same year, she is appearing in tvN's romantic comedy Shooting Stars as housekeeper, and cast in tvN's drama Eve, which will begin airing from 1 June.
+In the same year, she is appearing in tvN's romantic comedy Shooting Stars as housekeeper, and cast in tvN's drama Eve, which will begin airing from June 1.